sourav-bk/Golang/README.md

   - ##### Interfaces :

-    In Go, an interface is a collection of method signatures .
-It acts as a contract that type must fulfill by implementing all the methods declared in the interface.
+    In Go, an interface is a collection of method signatures.
+It acts as a contract., that type must ful-fill by implementing all the methods., declared in the interface.

     Interfaces can also be used as variable types.
 The empty interface (interface{}) can hold values of any type, such as integers, strings, or float.